PeizhuoLi/neural-blend-shapes/README.md

 ### Animation

 We provide a simple light and camera setting in `eval_constant/simple_scene.blend`.
 You may need to adjust it before using.
 We use `ffmpeg` to convert images into video.
-Pealse make sure you have installed it before running.
-To render the obj files genrated above, run
+Please make sure you have installed it before running.
+To render the obj files generated above, run

 ~~~bash
 cd blender_script